ClusterM/nes2wii/README.md

 Features:

 * You can play Wii virtual console games using original NES/SNES/N64/SMD/DualShock gamepad!
+* You can use original NES/SNES/N64/SMD/DualShock controllers with NES Mini or SNES Mini
 * You can connect Wiimote to PC via bluetooth and use original NES/SNES/N64/SMD/DualShock controllers with emulators

 ## Schematics